OpenDataScotland/jkan/_datasets/ordnance+survey-os+vectormap%E2%84%A2+district.md

 category:
 - Housing and Estates
 - Planning and Development
-date_created: Vectormap district product information
+date_created: '2017-08-25'
-date_updated: '2017-08-25T17:05:35.576247'
+date_updated: '2020-04-29'
 license: No licence
 maintainer: Ordnance Survey
-notes: <p>OS VectorMap District is a simple vector dataset with a nominal scale of 1:25000 covering the whole of Great Britain that has been designed for creating graphical mapping.
-The product can be used as mapping in its own right or can be used to provide a flexible geographic context reference for customers\u2019 overlay information.
-As well as the vector dataset, a number of output styles are suggested.
+notes: "<p>OS VectorMap District is a simple vector dataset with a nominal scale of\
+  \ 1:25000 covering the whole of Great Britain that has been designed for creating\
+  \ graphical mapping.
+The product can be used as mapping in its own right or can\
+  \ be used to provide a flexible geographic context reference for customers\u2019\
+  \ overlay information.
+As well as the vector dataset, a number of output styles\
-  The main characteristics of the dataset is represention of real world features (e.g. roads, railways, buildings blocks, vegetation and boundaries) as points, lines, polygons, and text.</p>
+  \ are suggested.
+The main characteristics of the dataset is represention of real\
+  \ world features (e.g. roads, railways, buildings blocks, vegetation and boundaries)\
+  \ as points, lines, polygons, and text.</p>"
 organization: Ordnance Survey
 original_dataset_link: https://data.pkc.gov.uk/dataset/os-vectormap-district1
 records: null